mattermost/mattermost-handbook/operations/finance/staff-member-expenses/airfare-and-traveling.md

 ### Making reservations

+When booking reservations via United PassPlus, you have two options:

+1. Manage your own reservation(s)

+2. Work directly with the Travel Team to help reserve your flights

+If you are working with the Travel Team, please complete the following [**Information Gathering Forms**]([https://mattermost-my.sharepoint.com/:w:/p/carrie_warner/EY0HXA6pR1xOhKA3dy16r4cBH1fnuTHBaCsZDnSAh1eC3A?e=EzH6c8](https://docs.google.com/forms/d/10gGN9sj85HGp7PYoB-QHREEs7X0aF6rKYl7KxLFACO8/viewform?edit_requested=true)).
+Please direct all travel related questions to this form.

-When booking reservations via United PassPlus, you manage your own reservations.
-Please follow the step by step instructions under [**United PassPlus Instructions**](https://mattermost-my.sharepoint.com/:w:/p/carrie_warner/EY0HXA6pR1xOhKA3dy16r4cBH1fnuTHBaCsZDnSAh1eC3A?e=EzH6c8) Should you need help with reservations, please call the following numbers: 800-727-7752 or 313-234-6903.
+If handling your reservations, please follow the step by step instructions under [**United PassPlus Instructions**](https://mattermost-my.sharepoint.com/:w:/p/carrie_warner/EY0HXA6pR1xOhKA3dy16r4cBH1fnuTHBaCsZDnSAh1eC3A?e=EzH6c8) Should you need help with reservations, please call the following numbers: 800-727-7752 or 313-234-6903.

 The United PassPlus Account can be used to book fares on all Star Alliance carriers.
 Simply use the details in the UATP Instructions as a credit card.
 If you run into issues, please reach out to Amy Nicol (@amy.nicol).